lou296A/Arm-CPU/README.md

 The CPU should be working with 16-bit <br>
 The ALU should support all the basing operations such as add, subtract and multiplication, shifting, XOR, AND, MOV<br>
-support Floating point arithmetic using the 32-bit IEEE 754 single preicision  <br>
+support Floating point arithmetic using the 32-bit IEEE 754 single precision  <br>
 The CPU should also support pipelining<br>
 Serial communication using UART for network communication and storage.<br>
 Dual-core to perform faster computation.<br>